suffolklibraries/lgc/content/collections/events/debenham-movers-16-01.md

     content:
       -
         type: text
-        text: 'Please don’t hesitate to get in touch with your questions about DanceEast''s Movers classes via the ' -
+        text: "Please don’t hesitate to get in touch with your questions about DanceEast's Movers classes via the " -
         type: text
         marks: